octobercms/october/tests/README.md

 # Plugin testing

-Plugin unit tests can be performed by running `phpunit` in the base plugin directory.
+Plugin unit tests can be performed by running `vendor/bin/phpunit` in the base plugin directory.

 ### Creating plugin tests